NyteshadeXT/PF2e-Core-Vault/5-World/Points of Interest/Ardentia City/Wanderers Respite.md

 # **`=this.file.name`** <span style="font-size: medium">"`VIEW[{pronounced}]`"</span>

 > [!recite]- Introduction
-> The scent of ozone and crushed herbs fills the air as you step into the Arcane Apothecary.
-Ribbons of liquid light spiral through glass conduits in the walls, and glass orbs drift lazily overhead.
-A centaur with starlit hooves greets you warmly, his eyes glinting with intelligence.
-Shelves shimmer with potions that pulse like living constellations.
+> The inn glows softly in the twilight, its walls carved with names that shimmer faintly in blue light.
+The smell of spiced stew and old books fills the common room.
+Mira Thalos greets you with a healer’s warmth and an adventurer’s knowing smile.

 > [!metadata|map]- Map
 > ```leaflet